Sarita Choudhury

-Sarita Catherine Louise Choudhury (/bn/; born 18 August, 1966) is an English actress who has appeared in film and on television.
+Sarita Catherine Louise Choudhury (/bn/; born 18 August 1966) is a British actress who has appeared in film and on television.
 Choudhury made her screen debut starring in the romantic drama film Mississippi Masala (1991).
 She later appeared in numerous American and international film productions, including A Perfect Murder (1998), Spike Lee's She Hate Me (2004), Lady in the Water (2006), Midnight's Children (2012), and The Green Knight (2021).

 Choudhury played the leading roles in a number of films, notably the historical erotic romance Kama Sutra: A Tale of Love (1996), the drama For Real (2009), and the supernatural horror film Evil Eye (2020).
 On television, she starred as Mira Berenson in the Showtime thriller series Homeland (2011–2017), and as Kith Lyonne in the Netflix superhero series, Jessica Jones (2019).
-In 2021, Choudhury began starring as Seema Patel in the HBO Max comedy-drama series, And Just Like That....
+In 2021, Choudhury began starring as Seema Patel in the HBO Max comedy-drama series, And Just Like That..., and in 2024 as Moldaver/Miss Williams in the Fallout TV series.